tongson/omnia/README.md

 Omnia -- Batteries included Lua
 =====

-Compile Lua and MoonScript source code into standalone executables.
+Compile Lua, Fennel and MoonScript source code into standalone executables.
 This makes it easy to use Lua for general purpose scripting.

 Another Lua 5.3 build system for standalone executables.